 Kirby McInerney LLP Announces an Investigation of Shareholder Claims Against AllBirds, Inc. (BIRD)

-/EIN News/ -- NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against AllBirds, Inc. (“AllBirds” or the “Company”) (NASDAQ:BIRD).
+NEW YORK, March 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP is investigating potential claims against AllBirds, Inc. ("AllBirds" or the "Company") BIRD.
 The investigation concerns whether AllBirds and/or certain of its officers have violated the federal securities laws and/or engaged in other unlawful business practices.

 AllBirds manufactures and retails footwear products.